-Crime Crime against tourists is on the increase in Bolivia, especially in La Paz and, to a lesser extent, Cochabamba, Copacabana and Oruro.
-Scams are commonplace and fake police, false tourist police and ‘helpful’ locals are on the rise.
-Be aware, too, of circulating counterfeit banknotes.
+- Crime against tourists is on the increase in Bolivia, especially in La Paz and, to a lesser extent, Cochabamba, Copacabana and Oruro.

-Protests There is a strong tradition of social protest in Bolivia and demonstrations are a regular occurrence.
-While generally peaceful, they can turn threatening in nature at times: agitated protesters throw stones and rocks and police occasionally use force and tear gas to disperse crowds.
-Bloqueos (roadblocks) and strikes by transportation workers often lead to road closures and long delays.
-Be careful using taxis during transportation strikes – you may end up at the receiving end of a rock, which people pelt at those who are not in sympathy with them.
+- There is a strong tradition of social protest in Bolivia and demonstrations are a regular occurrence.
+While generally peaceful, they can turn threatening in nature: agitated protesters throw stones and rocks and police occasionally use force and tear gas to disperse crowds.

-Tour safety Note that the mine tours in Potosí, bike trips outside La Paz and the 4x4 excursions around Salar de Uyuni have become so hugely popular that some disreputable agencies are willing to forgo safety.
-Make sure you do your research before signing up for the tour.
+- Note that the mine tours in Potosí, bike trips outside La Paz and 4WD excursions around Salar de Uyuni can be dangerous.
+Some agencies are willing to forgo safety, so choose carefully.

 Government Travel Advice